Denton Parish Council

 Parish councils have a limited range of powers but they do have a vital role to play in representing the views and interests of the local community.

-The Council have encouraged residents to take part in the "Community Governance Review" currently being conducted by South Norfolk Council.
+The Council encouraged residents to take part in the "Community Governance Review" conducted in 2017 by South Norfolk Council.

 The Council sponsors this website and in the past published a Village Directory but this has now been discontinued.